The Active Club!

 Welcome to Fort Purbrook Amateur Radio Club (FPARC).
-We’re the enthusiastic club to join when interested in an exciting, challenging and educational hobby of amateur radio!
+We’re the enthusiastic people to join when interested in the exciting, challenging, and educational hobby of amateur radio.

-FPARC is an active amateur radio club that hosts frequent activities & events, values and encourages members’ talents & abilities, and shares knowledge through teaching, demonstration & mentoring.
+FPARC is the active local amateur radio club that hosts frequent activities & events, values and encourages members’ talents & abilities, and shares knowledge through teaching, demonstration & mentoring.

 Our home (QTH) is within Fort Purbrook, the most easterly of the forts along the ridgeline of Portsdown Hill.
 We welcome visitors seeking amateur radio clubs in Hampshire, Dorset, Wiltshire, Surrey, and West Sussex.

-We’re a club for (OFCOM) licensed amateur radio operators, shortwave listeners and even complete novices; you’re welcome to join us for club meetings, presentations, natter-nights, field days (contests, special events, personal experiments, etc) all of which make good use of valuable hobby time with a busy club.
+You don’t need to be an (OFCOM) licensed amateur radio operator to join us; shortwave listeners and complete novices are welcome to join us for club meetings, presentations, natter-nights and field days (contests, special events, personal experiments, etc), all of which make good use of valuable hobby time as a member of an active club.

 Club Features